Police: Pakistani journalist shot dead while getting haircut

 Mirani said Lalwani died in a hospital Thursday night.
 The shooting took place in the Saleh Pat area of the city of Sukkur.

-Mirani said Lalwani was associated with the local Royal News? television station and a newspaper but that it wasn’t immediately clear if he was killed because of his “professional duties.”
+Mirani said Lalwani was associated with the local Royal News television station and a newspaper but that it wasn’t immediately clear if he was killed because of his “professional duties.”

 “We are looking into all aspects of the matter, collecting evidence from the scene and recording statements from witnesses to pinpoint the cause of the offense,” he said.